NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

 ## Specifying Dependencies in version 2.0 and above

-Starting from version 2.0, package dependencies can be specified to vary according to the framework profile of the target project.
+Starting from [version 2.0] (/Release-Notes/NuGet-2.0), package dependencies can be specified to vary according to the framework profile of the target project.
 The `<dependencies>` element contains a set of `<group>` elements.
 Each group contains zero or more `<dependency>` element and a target framework attribute.
 All dependencies inside a group are installed together if the target framework is compatible with the project's framework profile.

     <dependencies>
        <group>